Navy League honors USTRANSCOM Sailor for leadership, mentoring during pandemic

+SCOTT AIR FORCE BASE, Ill. – The Navy League of St. Louis Area Council recently recognized a U.S. Navy Sailor at U.S. Transportation Command (USTRANSCOM) for his leadership, innovation, mentoring and volunteer efforts as the Lead Petty Officer of the Command’s Operations Intelligence Branch (OIB) during the COVID-19 pandemic.

-U.S. Navy Intelligence Specialist 1st Class Daniel O’Neal stands in front of U.S. Transportation Command with his letter from the Navy League of St. Louis Area Council announcing his selection as the Enlisted category 2020 Award of Excellence for intelligence operations leadership, mentoring, volunteering and academic achievement.
+U.S. Navy Intelligence Specialist 1st Class Daniel O’Neal, USTRANSCOM OIB noncommissioned officer in charge, was selected for the Enlisted category, Navy League of St. Louis Area Council’s 2020 Award of Excellence.
 Due to COVID-19, the award will be presented at USTRANSCOM in lieu of the usual annual award dinner.

-(USTRANSCOM photo by U.S. Navy Lt.
-Cmdr.
-Ann W. Jefferson)
+“I’m very appreciative to the St. Louis Area Council for choosing me,” said O’Neal, who joined the Navy in 2015 after receiving a bachelor’s degree in Political Science from Jacksonville State University in Jacksonville, Alabama, in 2014 and graduating from East Memorial Christian Academy in Prattville, Alabama, before that.

+The contributions of O’Neal’s visionary guidance and support forged a vital relationship between the Intelligence and Operations directorates, senior leadership, and the command’s pandemic task force.
+This meant despite the coronavirus, USTRANSCOM continued its mission as the Department of Defense’s main hub for movement of people and equipment, successfully delivering 9.9 million tons of goods and completing 6,000 air missions.
+Part of those missions included the first global non-combatant evacuation operation organized by a specially created repatriation coordination unit that carried out the stateside return of more than 3,900 U.S. civilians stranded abroad due to tightened COVID-19 travel limitations imposed by numerous countries.

 |Date Taken: